dmhdev/postgres_backup_to_s3/README.md

 # postgres_to_s3
-Script to dump a PostgreSQL Database and upload to Amazon S3
+Script that backs up PostgreSQL Database and uploads it to Amazon S3 Bucket